junhocho/PaletteGenerator/README.md

 Dataset code is in `./src`.
 It also includes hueshift process on img-palette pairs.
 However, this implementation do not use images.

-For convinience, Dataset is already prepared as `./designseeds-v3-train.t7`.
+For convinience, Dataset is already prepared as `./designseeds-v3-train.t7` and `./designseeds-val.t7`.

 ## Visualize